Frequently Asked Questions - Updated December 9, 2020

 FAQ: Your consent form says “The Federal government ... will also have access to research records ...The research sponsor (DoD and NSF) representatives are authorized to review research records.” ...Does this mean DoD will see all the data you collect for your research?

 The full text of our consent form reads: “The Federal government offices that oversee the protection of human subjects in research will also have access to research records to ensure protection of research subjects.”
-The “research records” mentioned here refer to the consent forms we are required to obtain prior to collecting data for our research - they do not refer to the actual data we collect.
+The “research records” mentioned here refer to the consent form we are required to obtain prior to collecting data for our research - they do not refer to the actual data we collect.
 This is to protect you from unauthorized data collection.
 Our research is subject to strict federal regulation and all data we wish to collect for research is subject to a rigorous review process by Carnegie Mellon University’s Internal Review Board (or “IRB”).
 The review process is designed to ensure that our research protocols minimize risks to people who use our technology.
 In particular, this includes disclosing to you what data we collect for our research and obtaining your consent.
 The federal government wants to be able to audit us and verify that we have obtained consent from everyone we collected data from.
 This is what this standard (“boilerplate”) text, which is mandated by the government, is intended to say.
 We wish the wording was more straightforward.

 FAQ: Why do I need to agree to so many verbose documents?